-For the more academics-oriented gap year volunteers who are interested in studying different diseases and treatments, a medical research gap year might be a perfect fit.
-Such opportunities are likely to be found and funded through American academic institutions, which makes it possible for you to still be involved in the research even after your return from abroad.
+For the more academics-oriented gap year volunteers interested in studying different diseases and treatments, a medical research gap year might be a perfect fit.
+Such opportunities are likely to be found and funded through American academic institutions, making it possible for you to still be involved in the research even after your return from abroad.

 Prevention is another crucial part of medicine that doesn’t require extensive post-college medical education.
-The work of people who choose to spend their gap year doing health education internships usually consists of conducting health education classes with people of all ages at hospitals, schools, workplaces, or public forums.
+People who choose to spend their gap year doing health education internships usually consist of conducting health education classes with people of all ages at hospitals, schools, workplaces, or public forums.
 The most common topics of the education classes are often safe sexual and reproductive health, healthy diets, and sanitation.

-When applying for a medical program during your gap year, give yourself plenty of time in advance to do research on the region and/or the type of program (volunteering, interning etc.) in which you are interested.
+When applying for a medical program during your gap year, give yourself plenty of time in advance to research the region and/or the type of program (volunteering, interning, etc.) in which you are interested.
 Also, don’t wait until the last moment to fill out the application – you will be surprised how rigorous certain applications may be.
-There are a number of providers offering medical internship programs that are great for gap year students.
+There are several providers offering medical internship programs that are great for gap year students.
 Some of these include: